Scarlet Finale! (Demo)

 A storm would come soon.
 Faith could tell by the violent wind and how dark the shade of the sky had become.

-His black coat, which matched his black hair, fluttered across the air.
+His black coat, which matched his black hair, fluttered violently across the air.

 “Welcome to Glint City – The City of Light.”

 Faith’s eyes met with the unfamiliar scenery before him.
-Soon, he found himself surrounded by the buildings of a large city.
+Soon, he found himself surrounded by the sea of buildings that composed a large city.

-The sound of two large bells resounded from atop a tower, and it was followed by a faint and nostalgic melody.
+The sound of two large bells resounded from atop a tower, followed by a faint and nostalgic melody.
 Faith assumed this was likely what played in the city to announce that it was now night time.

 The boy with a black coat and deep red eyes stopped his motorcycle as he reached one of the buildings.
 In fact, it was the one that stood out the most.
-It was a structure located almost by the entrance of the city and it was at least ten floors high.
+It was a skyscraper located almost by the entrance of the city, and it stood at ten floors high.

 Looking at this building gave him a sense of unease.
 He couldn’t tell why he felt this way, but the feeling was strangely familiar and sickening.

-He couldn’t shake the feeling something was off, until he realized that ever since he entered the city, he hadn’t seen a single person.
+He couldn’t shake the feeling something was off.
+But then something clicked.
+He realized that ever since he entered the city, he hadn’t seen a single person.
 There were many buildings, but not a single one of them had its lights on.